citusdata/citus_docs/performance/performance_tuning.rst

   DETAIL:  Citus restricts the size of intermediate results of complex subqueries and CTEs to avoid accidentally pulling large result sets into once place.
   HINT:  To run the current query, set citus.max_intermediate_result_size to a higher value or -1 to disable.

-Size of intermediate results and their destination is available in EXPLAIN ANALYZE output:
+The size of intermediate results and their destination is available in EXPLAIN ANALYZE output:

 .. code-block:: sql